teleplayer123/teleplayer123/README.md

 I was so lucky to get a chance to work for Novus Labs.
 I learned so much, and gained many new skills.
 Although my job was a Quality Assurance Technician, I went above and beyond to learn and contribute as much as possible.
 On the job I learned how to crimp my own ethernet cords and work with an array of widely know development boards such as: EFR32, NRF52, and STM32.
-The majority of my job was to debug and test sophisticated software for well know companies and file bug reports in an industry wide format with complete sets of logs using automation I wrote to ensure preciseness and accuracy.
+The majority of my job consisted of debugging and testing sophisticated software for well know companies, and file bug reports in an industry wide standard format with complete sets of hardware, software level, and network level logs using automation I wrote to ensure preciseness and accuracy.
 I wrote software to automate the majority of tests that were executed on the DUT(device under test) to ensure and facilitate proper communication between Central and Peripheral devices.
-I have a lot of experience with the Linux command line and many of the widely used CLI's that have become an industry standard for a lot of companies.
+I have a lot of experience with the Linux command line and many of the widely used GUI and CLI's that have become an industry standard for a lot of companies.
+Here is a non-exhaustive list of some of the one's I used frequently.: adb and logcat, fastboot, wireshark, tcpdump, net-tools, and iperf.

 # My Skills
 My strongest programming language is Python.
 I am very well versed in both Linux and Windows operating systems,